 Please update your browser.

 Scher oversees several corporate and business functions for the firm, including global public policy and regulatory functions, including the JPMorgan Chase Institute and PolicyCenter, as well as its worldwide philanthropic efforts.
 He led the firm’s business expansion in the Mid-Atlantic Region — one of the largest economic regions in the United States – and recently assumed responsibility for the cross-business leadership teams in all U.S. markets.
-He oversees the firm’s International Advisory Council, and Morgan Health, a new business unit focused on improving the quality of healthcare for the firm’s employees and creating new models for employer-based healthcare.
+He oversees the firm’s International Advisory Council, and Morgan Health, a business unit focused on improving the quality of healthcare for the firm’s employees and creating new models for employer-based healthcare.

 Scher spent nearly a decade in public service.
 Nominated by President Clinton, he was confirmed by the United States Senate as U.S. Special Trade Ambassador and served as one of the lead U.S. negotiators on China's entry into the World Trade Organization.
 He previously served as the Chief of Staff for the U.S. Trade Representative and the U.S. Department of Commerce, Staff Director for the Senate Committee on Environment and Public Works and Chief of Staff to former U.S. Senator Max Baucus.

 Scher is a founder and the Chairman of the Board of Directors of the Greater Washington Partnership, an alliance of regional, national and global CEOs, business, community and education leaders.
 He was appointed by U.S. Commerce Secretary Gina Raimondo to serve on the National Advisory Council on Innovation and Entrepreneurship (NAICE) in 2022.
 Scher is also a member of the Board of Directors of the health care provider Centivo, the Board of Advisors for the Center for New American Security, the Advisory Board for the Stanford Emerging Technology Review, and a member of the Council on Foreign Relations.

 Scher received his B.A. from American University and his J.D. from American’s Washington College of Law.